Stacy Tessler Lindau

 Stacy Tessler Lindau is an American gynecologist and practicing OB-GYN.
 She is a Professor of Obstetrics and Gynecology and Medicine-Geriatrics at the University of Chicago and director of the Program in Integrative Sexual Medicine at the University of Chicago Medical Center.

 Early life and education

-Tessler Lindau was born to parents Martin and Sandra Tessler in Detroit, Michigan.
-She earned her Bachelor of Arts degree from the University of Michigan, her Master's degree from the University of Chicago, and her medical degree from Brown University.
-While enrolled in medical school, Tessler Lindau was the recipient of the Leah Dickstein Award from the Association of Women Psychiatrists as "a U.S. medical student who displays a high degree of excellence in creativity and leadership."
+Tessler Lindau was born to Martin and Sandra Tessler in Detroit, Michigan.
+She earned her Bachelor of Arts degrees in Political Science and Secondary Education from the University of Michigan in 1990, and in 1992, completed her premedical studies at Bryn Mawr College.
+After graduating from Alpert Medical School of Brown University in 1996, Tessler Lindau completed her residency in the Department of Obstetrics and Gynecology at Northwestern University Feinberg School of Medicine in 1999.
+In 2000, she acted as Chief Administrative Resident in this same department.